 The key to this logic is that it is highly adaptive based on the current conditions of the environment.
 Workloads and the VM I/O they generate are inherently bursty.
 Adaptive Resync accommodates for these conditions.
 Giving priority to the guest VM I/O while opportunistically allowing vSAN to use as much bandwidth as possible during resync activity.

 RECOMMENDATION: Review the vSAN Design and Sizing Guide.
 The performance of vSAN is heavily dependent on the underlying hardware used for the vSAN cluster.
 This includes, but is not limited to caching devices, capacity devices, HBAs, Network uplinks, and switch fabrics.

 Awareness and control of primary and secondary I/O operations are one of the many benefits of having a distributed storage system like vSAN integrated directly into the hypervisor.
-Begining with vSAN 6.7 and continuing through vSAN 7 U1, Adaptive Resync takes advantage of VMware's abilities to optimize and tune vSAN in a way that achieves an all new level of consistency of VM performance under a wide variety of conditions.
+Beginning with vSAN 6.7 and continuing through the most recent editions of vSAN, Adaptive Resync takes advantage of VMware's abilities to optimize and tune vSAN in a way that achieves an all new level of consistency of VM performance under a wide variety of conditions.

 About the Author

 This content in this document was assembled using content from various resources from vSAN Engineering and vSAN Product Management.

 Pete Koehler is part of the vSAN Technical Marketing Team in the Cloud Platform Business Unit at VMware, Inc. He specializes in enterprise architectures, data center analytics, software-defined storage, and hyperconverged Infrastructures.
 Pete provides more insight into the challenges of the data center at vmpete.com , and can also be found on twitter at @vmpete .